Karagul/lecture-source-py/source/rst/geom_series.rst

 .. illustrate basic concepts, maybe the idea of a "difference equation" and how we solve it?

-Interest rates and present values
+Interest Rates and Present Values
 ---------------------------------

 We can apply our formula for geometric series to study how interest